xavdid/stackoverflow-to-sqlite/README.md

 Yes, currently it does a full backup every time the command is run.
 It technically does upserts on every row, so it'll update existing rows with new data.

 I'd like to stop saving items once we've seen an item we've saved already, but doing it that way hasn't been a priority.

+### Why doesn't this capture questions along with answers?

+Because the goal is to capture your own data, not archive all of SO.
+There's [better avenues for that](https://archive.org/details/stackexchange).

 ## Development